Medical School Letter of Recommendation (Samples + Tips)

 Final Thoughts

-Medical school letters of recommendation are vital documents when applying for medical school.
+Recommendation letters are vital documents when applying for medical school.
 The letter essentially provides the admissions committee with information about the medical student that can be used to assess their suitability for entry into medical school.

 Most medical schools ask for more than one recommendation letter to get assessments of a medical student’s competencies from people in different fields.
-Medical school letters of recommendation have to be written professionally and must be signed and dated by the recommender.
+The recommendation letters have to be written professionally and must be signed and dated by the recommender.
 Also, they should be more academic-oriented but can briefly mention non-academic qualities and qualifications of the medical student.

 Keep Reading